Exis Technologies has been providing Digital IMDG Code Information, Downloads and Support for over 35 years.

 Which is the current IMDG Code Amendment?

-Amendment 40-20 edition of the IMDG Code may be used on an optional basis from 1 January 2021 until it becomes mandatory on 1 June 2022.
-It will then be valid until 31 December 2023.
+Amendment 41-22 can be used on an optional basis from 1 January 2023.
+It becomes mandatory as from 1 January 2024 and is valid until 31 December 2025.
 See the Amendment Cycle for more information.

 Exis is a reseller of IMDG Code digital publications and the IMDG Code books which can be purchased below.